Raúl Gibb Guerrero

-Raúl Gibb Guerrero (1952 – 8 April 2005) was a Mexican editor and the founder and owner of newspaper La Opinión in Poza Rica, Veracruz, Mexico.
+Raúl Gibb Guerrero (1952 – 8 April 2005) was a Mexican editor and the founder and owner of the newspaper La Opinión in Poza Rica, Veracruz, Mexico.
 Gibb was murdered in Veracruz and was awarded "2005-2006 International Editors of the Year" by WorldPress.org.
 His newspaper had already won awards for his coverage of corruption.

 Personal

 Gibb's sister had been under investigation earlier for arms possession.

-Norma Gibb Guerrero became the owner of La Opinión after Raúl Gibb's murder and she was appointed to the Veracruz State Commission for the Care and Protection of Journalists by the Governor Javier Duarte de Ochoa in June 2007.
+Norma Gibb Guerrero became the owner of La Opinión after Raúl Gibb's murder and she was appointed to the Veracruz State Commission for the Care and Protection of Journalists by Governor Javier Duarte de Ochoa in June 2007.